dpakGit/100_Days_of_DevOps/100_Day_Tasks/Day_63:_Deploy_Iron_Gallery_App_on_Kubernetes/Task.md

 **1. Create a namespace "iron-namespace-devops"**

-**2. Create a deployment - iron-gallery-deployment-devops - for iron gallery under the same namespace you created.**
+**2. Create a deployment `iron-gallery-deployment-devops` for iron gallery under the same namespace you created.**

 :- Labels run should be iron-gallery.